arinik9/BenchmarkCC/README.md

 ## Description

-*BenchmarkCC* aims to regroup exact and heuristic methods in  the same repository to solve the *Correlation Clustering (CC)* problem.
+*BenchmarkCC* aims to regroup exact and heuristic methods in the same repository in order to solve the *Correlation Clustering (CC)* problem.
 Exact methods can also enumerate all optimal solutions.
-See Sections 2 and 5 in *[Arınık'21]* for more details.
+Moreover, we can also evaluate heuristic methods based on how they explore the space of optimal solutions.
+See Chapters 2 and 5 in *[Arınık'21]* for more details.

 Exact methods rely on two different ILP formulation types: 1) decision variables defined on vertex-pair (*Fv*: "*vertex*" formulation type) or 2) edge (*Fe*: "*edge*" formulation type).
 If we denote "*n*" by the number of vertices in the graph and "*m*" by the number of edges, there are *(n(n-1)/2)* variables in *Fv*, whereas there are *m* variables in *Fe*.

-The formulation *Fv* contains n*(n-1)*(n-2)/2 triangle inequalities.
-In the literature, the authors of [Miyauchi'18] show that we do not need to consider all these triangle inequalities, when searching for a single optimal solution.
+The formulation *Fv* contains *n\*(n-1)\*(n-2)/2* triangle inequalities.
+In the literature, the authors of *[Miyauchi'18]* show that we do not need to consider all these triangle inequalities, when searching for a single optimal solution.
 We call F\*v this reduced form of formulation.
-Finally, we call F\*e the formulation based on decision variables defined on edges and defined on only cycle inequalities with a single negative edge.
-See Section 2 in *[Arınık'21]* for more details.
+Finally, we call F\*e the formulation based on *Fe* and defined only on cycle inequalities with a single negative edge.
+See Chapter 2 in *[Arınık'21]* for more details.

 ## Exact methods